 There are plenty of risks to consider when photographing in a winter environment.
 Among them are traveling in avalanche terrain, hypothermia, frostbite, thin ice on lakes and streams, and getting your vehicle stuck.
 Nearly all of them can be avoided by careful planting, a good amount of caution, and common sense.
 Listed below are a few basic items you should never leave home without.

 - A Backcountry style snow shovel is a must.
 They’re strong, lightweight, and are great for a variety of uses.
 Its main safety purpose is digging out an avalanche victim.
-But they are also useful for digging out your car after a storm, and making a seat or shelter in the snow.
+But they are also useful for digging out your car after a storm and making a seat or shelter in the snow.

 - Avalanche transceivers and probes are essential if you’re planning on traveling into the backcountry through questionable terrain.
-However these items are of absolutely no use if you are not trained in using them.
+However, these items are of absolutely no use if you are not trained in using them.
 Always travel with companions and make sure everyone has avalanche rescue and awareness training!

-- Tire chains or other traction devices for you vehicle.
+- Tire chains or other traction devices for your vehicle.
 Never leave home without these.
 Conditions can change rapidly throughout the day, and a bare dry road in the morning can have inches or feet of snow on them in the afternoon.
-Most mountain highways require them during winter months anyway.
+Most mountain highways require them during the winter months anyway.

-- Jumper cables and or a portable jump starter is also a must.
+- Jumper cables and or a portable jump starter are also a must.
 Imagine charging up camera batteries, smartphone, and or laptop while sitting in your car waiting for the snow to stop, only to find out your car battery is dead.
 Not a good feeling!

 - Gas camping stove and extra food.
-After a day in the snow and cold it’s nice to have a hot drink.
+After a day in the snow and cold, it’s nice to have a hot drink.
 It can also be a lifesaver if you’re cold and on the verge of hypothermia.
-I always carry a large propane tank in my truck along with a two burner camp stove.
+I always carry a large propane tank in my truck along with a two-burner camp stove.
 To keep it going in cold weather I need to replace the regulator on the stove every year or so.
-For the backcountry I always carry a white gas MSR XGK.
-Unlike todays popular gas canister stoves this stove performs flawlessly in the coldest conditions.
+For the backcountry, I always carry a white gas MSR XGK.
+Unlike today’s popular gas canister stoves, this stove performs flawlessly in the coldest conditions.

-- Extra dry clothes and sleeping bag.
+- Extra dry clothes and a sleeping bag.
 If you worked up a sweat, or all your clothes are wet you’ll appreciate changing into dry clothes back at the car.
 A sleeping bag is essential if a surprise storm prevents you from driving home.